mansengstedt/spring-ai-llms/README.md

 If quota is exceeded, the service will return a 429 error code.

-The OpenAI API key can be generated on the following page: https://platform.openai.com/api-keys The generated key should be set in ApiConnection class.
+The OpenAI API key can be generated on the following page: https://platform.openai.com/api-keys The generated key is read outside the app in env variable `EXTERNAL_AI_CONNECTION_KEY`.
-This should be changed to configure it in application.yml file in the future.
+Ollama and Docker keys are not needed.

 To see OpenApi account usage, goto https://platform.openai.com/usage